kalarsu/letscodejavascript/README.md

 4. Copy the source repository to your computer : 'git clone https://github.com/kalarsu/letscodejavascript.git'
 5. Change to the project directory: 'cd letscodejavascript'

-To run the build:
+To run the build
 1. Run './jake.sh' (Mac), or 'jake' (Windows)

 To reset to a clean directory
-1. >sudo git clean -fdx         Ereased generated fiels. f: force clean to occor, d: remove all directories, X:remove
+1. sudo git clean -fdx         (Ereased generated fiels. f: force clean to occor, d: remove all directories, X:remove)
-2. >sudo git reset --hard       This is to reset files to last commit status.
-Reset any changes
+2. sudo git reset --hard       (This is to reset files to last commit status.
+Reset any changes)
-3. >git pull
+3. git pull
-4. >./jake.sh
+4. ./jake.sh